-- The printed agenda for the Constituency Meeting will be the exclusive order of the day, which at the discretion of the chair, may be interrupted with special committee reports. - In order to move in an orderly fashion through the business of the day, the chair has the discretion to change the order in which the agenda items ar presented to the floor. - Limit debate from a single person to two minutes an agenda item.
-If translation is needed, time wi four minutes. - Only delegates will be allowed to speak, except for individuals invited by the chair to participate in reports germane to an agenda item under consideration.
+- The printed agenda for the Constituency Meeting will be the exclusive order of the day, which at the discretion of the chair, may be interrupted with special committee reports. - In order to move in an orderly fashion through the business of the day, the chair has the discretion to change the order in which the agenda items are presented to the delegates. - Limit debate from a single delegate to two minutes on an agenda item.
+If translation is needed, (Spanish), time will be four minutes.
+Each delegate may only speak once to a topic. - Only delegates will be allowed to speak, except for individuals invited by the chair to participate in reports germane to an agenda item under consideration.

-g • The delegates will identify themselves by name and е church representation after being recognized to speak by the chair. • Motions and comments concerning an agenda item е under discussion should be made from microphones only, except for technical observations such as point re of order, or question on the motion, which could be made directly from the floor. s on • Unless otherwise stated and/or adapted, we will ll be follow the General Conference Rules of Order to conduct business for this meeting.
+- The delegates will identify themselves by name and church representation after being recognized to speak by the chair. - Motions and comments concerning an agenda item under discussion must be made by Zoom raised hand.
+The chair will recognize the delegate in the order received and have the delegate unmuted.
+Technical observations, such as point of order or questions on the motion, will be noted in the chat room and be moved to the front of the queue and acknowledged by the chair. - Unless otherwise stated and/or adapted, the session will follow the General Conference Rules of Order to conduct business for this meeting.